 If you snore loudly or wake up feeling fatigued, you may suffer from a serious condition called sleep apnea.

 Drs.
-Charles and Patrick Casey at Smile Montreal, QC, provide experienced sleep apnea treatment, allowing you to sleep soundly once again.
+Charles and Patrick Casey at Smile Montreal, QC, provide obstructive sleep apnea treatment, allowing you to sleep soundly once again.

 Find out how our highly trained team can address your sleep disorder and improve your quality of life...

 About Sleep Apnea

 Sleep apnea is a condition in which breathing patterns are interrupted during sleep.
 This cessation of breath can occur hundreds of times a night.
 Unfortunately, this is sometimes the catalyst for more serious health conditions, including chronic daytime sleepiness, headaches, and even a higher risk for cardiovascular disease.